-Islands of Adventure is one of two theme parks at Universal Orlando, known for thrill rides but also with great areas for little kids; and since 2010, home to the Wizarding World of Harry Potter.
-Adjacent theme park Universal Studios Florida has top attractions based on movies and tv shows: Shrek, Revenge of the Mommy, The Simpsons, Jaws.
+Islands of Adventure is one of two theme parks at Universal Orlando, known for thrill rides but also offering great areas for little kids.
+Since 2010, it's been home to the Wizarding World of Harry Potter.
+The adjacent theme park, Universal Studios, has top attractions based on movies and TV shows including Shrek, Revenge of the Mummy, The Simpsons, and Jaws.

 The two theme parks are linked by CityWalk, an entertainment zone with clubs, shops, themed restaurants, and the theater for Blue Man Group show.

-Nearby are Universal's three hotels: The Portofino Bay Hotel, Hard Rock Hotel, and Royal Pacific Resort.
+Nearby are Universal's three hotels: The Portofino Bay Hotel, Hard Rock Hotel, and the Royal Pacific Resort.
 Guests get fast-lane access to popular rides!
 All these properties connect to the theme parks by walkways and by free boat shuttles.

-Islands of Adventure has themed "islands" around a lagoon: Marvel SuperHero Island, Toon Lagoon, Jurassic Park, Seuss Landing, and the The Wizarding World of Harry Potter; another "island", The Lost Continent, is smaller now since the addition of the Wizarding World.
+Islands of Adventure has themed "islands" around a lagoon: Marvel Superhero Island, Toon Lagoon, Jurassic Park, Seuss Landing, and The Wizarding World of Harry Potter.
+Another "island", The Lost Continent, is smaller now since the addition of the Wizarding World.

 Both Islands of Adventure and Universal Studios Florida have top attractions for all ages.

 For Little Kids

 Little kids love Seuss Landing, based on the books of Dr. Seuss.
-Cat in the Hat ride and One Fish Two Fish are highlighted.
+The Cat in the Hat ride and One Fish Two Fish are highlighted.

 Also for young kids: Camp Jurassic is a giant play zone with slides, rope bridges, and water squirters.
 Nearby is Pteranadon Flyer -- head to this one early in the morning, as wait times, quickly get long.